bloominstituteoftechnology/Graphs/projects/social/README.md

 ## 3. Questions

 1. To create 100 users with an average of 10 friends each, how many times would you need to call `add_friendship()`?
 Why?

+   500 (100 * 10 / 2).
+Each friendship created means that two users have an additional 1 friendship.
+For each user, we need to add avg_friends/2 friends to get the correct average.

 2. If you create 1000 users with an average of 5 random friends each, what percentage of other users will be in a particular user's extended social network?
 What is the average degree of separation between a user and those in his/her extended network?